-- 1. Cost of the City CCE operations, and - 2.
+- 1. Cost of the City CCE operations, and; - 2.
 Revenues from City CCE operations.

 The cash flow analysis identifies and provides monthly estimates for each of these two categories.
 A key aspect of the cash flow analysis is to focus primarily on the monthly costs and revenues associated with the City CCE and specifically account for any transition or "phase-in" of the City CCE customers.
+For purposes of the feasibility study, a phase-in approach to program roll out was not analyzed.
+Once the City determines to implement a CCA program, different customer phase-in scenarios should be analyzed.

-The cash flow analysis also provides estimates for revenues generated from the City CCE operations or from electricity sales to customers.
+The cash flow analysis also provides estimates for revenues generated the sale of electricity to customers.
 In determining the level of revenues, the cash flow analysis assumes all customers are enrolled at the same time and assumes that the City CCE offers rates that provide a discount compared to projected SCE rates corresponding to a total bill discount of 2% for each customer class.